Houses

 For new explorers: A foretaste of the new book

 Those who are not yet familiar with us can look forward to a series of previous volumes that have become reference points for travellers, architects, and design enthusiasts.
 Each volume illuminates vacation architecture from its own perspective, creating an expanded framework for Dream in Progress, which is particularly dedicated to the themes of transformation and optimism.
-Before its publication in mid-December 2025, it is worth taking a look at the previous editions of Edition URLAUBSARCHITEKTUR – available in the URLAUBSARCHITEKTUR shop and in all bookstores – to understand the development of the series and experience the new volume in context.
+It is also worth taking a look at the previous editions of Edition URLAUBSARCHITEKTUR – available in the URLAUBSARCHITEKTUR shop and in all bookstores – to understand the development of the series and experience the new volume in context.

-Dream in Progress comes out in mid-December 2025, orders can already be placed via the URLAUBSARCHITEKTUR shop and through all bookstores.
-Shipping of ordered books will start at mid-January 2026.
+Dream in Progress came out in mid-December 2025, orders can be placed via the URLAUBSARCHITEKTUR shop and through all bookstores.
+Shipping of ordered books started mid-January 2026.

 Title: Dream in Progress